-Drill

-sample

-recovery

-- Method of recording and assessing core and chip sample recoveries and results assessed. - Measures taken to maximise sample recovery and ensure representative nature of the samples. - Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material. - Sandfire diamond core recovery is logged and captured into the database.
+Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
+Measures taken to maximise sample recovery and ensure representative nature of the samples.
+Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
+Sandfire diamond core recovery is logged and captured into the database.
 Core recoveries are measured by drillers for every drill run.
-The core length recovered is physically measured for each run and recorded and used to calculate the core recovery as a percentage of core recovered. - Appropriate measures are taken to maximise sample recovery and ensure the representative nature of the samples.
-This includes diamond core being reconstructed into continuous intervals on angle iron racks for orientation, metre marking and reconciled against core block markers. - Samples are routinely weighed and the information captured into the central secured database. - No sample recovery issues have impacted on potential sample bias
+The core length recovered is physically measured for each run and recorded and used to calculate the core recovery as a percentage of core recovered.
+Appropriate measures are taken to maximise sample recovery and ensure the representative nature of the samples.
+This includes diamond core being reconstructed into continuous intervals on angle iron racks for orientation, metre marking and reconciled against core block markers.
+RC sample recovery is good with almost no wet sampling in the project area Samples are routinely weighed and the information captured into the central secured database.
+No sample recovery issues have impacted on potential sample bias Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
+Whether logging is qualitative or quantitative in nature.
+Core (or costean, channel, etc) photography.
+The total length and percentage of the relevant intersections logged.
+Sandfire Geological logging is completed for all holes and is representative across the orebody.

-Logging

-- Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies. - Whether logging is qualitative or quantitative in nature.
-Core (or costean, channel, etc) photography. - The total length and percentage of the relevant intersections logged. - Sandfire Geological logging is completed for all holes and is representative across the orebody.
 The lithology, alteration and structural characteristics of core are logged directly to a digital format following procedures, and using Sandfire NL geologic codes.
-Data is imported into Sandfire NL's central database after validation in LogChiefTM. - Logging is both qualitative and quantitative depending on field being logged. - All cores are photographed. - All drill holes are fully logged.

-Subsampling techniques and sample preparation

-- If core, whether cut or sawn and whether quarter, half or all core taken. - If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry. - For all sample types, the nature, quality and appropriateness of the sample preparation technique. - Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples. - Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling. - Whether sample sizes are appropriate to the grain size of the material being sampled.

-- Sandfire complete diamond core orientation where possible and all core is marked prior to sampling.
+Data is imported into Sandfire NL's central database after validation in LogChiefTM.
+Logging is both qualitative and quantitative depending on field being logged.
+All cores are photographed.
+All drill holes are fully logged.
+Sub- sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
+If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
+For all sample types, the nature, quality and appropriateness of the sample preparation technique.
+Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
+Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
+Whether sample sizes are appropriate to the grain size of the material being sampled.
+Sandfire complete diamond core orientation where possible and all core is marked prior to sampling.
 Half core samples are produced using an Almonte Core Saw.
-Samples are weighed and recorded. - All samples are sorted, dried at 80° for up to 24 hours and weighed.
+Samples are weighed and recorded.
+RC samples are split using a cone or riffle splitter.
+The majority of samples collected are dry.
+On occasion that wet samples are encountered they are dried prior to splitting with a riffle splitter.
+All samples are sorted, dried at 80° for up to 24 hours and weighed.
 Samples are then crushed through a Jaques crusher to nominal -10mm.
 A second stage crushing is through a Boyd crusher to nominal -4mm.
 Sample splits are weighed at a frequency of 1:20 and entered into the job results file.
-Pulverising is completed using LM5 mill to 90% passing 75%μm using wet sieving technique. - 1:20 grind quality checks are completed for 90% passing 75%μm criteria to ensure representativeness of sub-samples. - Sampling is carried out in accordance with Sandfire protocols as per industry best practice. - No field duplicates have been taken. - The sample sizes are considered appropriate for VHMS and Gold mineralisation types.
+Pulverising is completed using LM5 mill to 90% passing 75%μm using wet sieving technique.
+1:20 grind quality checks are completed for 90% passing 75%μm criteria to ensure representativeness of sub-samples.

+TALISMAN MINING LIMITED ASX Code: TLM Monty Update